Fremantle Ports is the strategic manager of the Port of Fremantle.

 Kim Horne, appointed to the Board in February 2018 and as Deputy Chair in January 2019, has worked here and internationally as a senior executive in the mining industry for Alcoa for almost 45 years.
 He has extensive history in industry groups, non-profit and government organisations in non-executive roles.
 Kim has chaired boards for privately owned transport and mining contracting companies.
 He has previously served on the Esperance Port Authority and is currently the Deputy Chair of Synergy.
 Kim is a graduate of the University of Western Australia’s management education program and has completed numerous courses in most aspects of business management.

-Carmelina Fiorentino, appointed to the Board in January 2019, is an experienced Non-Executive Director with a 25-year executive career specialising in finance, governance and business improvement.
-She has finance and consulting experience with Lotterywest, small and medium sized businesses, tertiary education, and not-for-profit sectors.
-Carmelina currently leads the Business Advisory team at Business Foundations and is the Finance Facilitator and Mentor on the UWA IQX Growth Programs.
-She has significant experience on boards and committees with current board positions including Gaming and Wagering Commission of WA, St Thomas More College (UWA) Council and South West Corridor Development Foundation.
-She has a Bachelor of Commerce and a Master of Business Administration (Advanced) with Distinction from UWA, and is a Chartered Accountant.
-She is a member of the Australian Institute of Company Directors, and a regular speaker for the Governance Institute of Australia.
+Carmelina Fiorentino, appointed to the Board in January 2019, has over 25-years’ experience specialising in finance and governance, including finance executive experience with Lotterywest and consulting experience with innovation start-ups, property, tertiary education, and government trading sectors.
+Carmelina leads the Business Advisory team at Business Foundations and is the Finance Facilitator/Mentor on the UWA IQX Growth Programs.
+She is currently on the board of Gaming and Wagering Commission of WA, and has previously served on a number of boards in the arts, education and community sectors.
+Carmelina has a Bachelor of Commerce and a Master of Business Administration (Advanced) with Distinction and is a Chartered Accountant.
+She has completed the AICD Company Directors Course and is a regular speaker for the Governance Institute of Australia.

 Carmel McLure, AC, QC